cc-d/flask-simple-captcha/README.md

 Navigate to `localhost:5000` in your browser to view the debug server.
 You can also navigate to `localhost:5000/images` to view 50 CAPTCHA images at once.

+### Detailed Code Examples

+For usage and integration examples, including how to use `flask-simple-captcha` with WTForms and Flask-Security, check out the [Code Examples](code_examples.md) document.

 ## Contributing

 Feel free to open a PR.
 The project has undergone a recent overhaul to improve the code quality.